opencog/atomspace/opencog/persist/sql/README.md

 Unsafe performance tweaks
 -------------------------
 There is one very unsafe performance optimization: disabling fsync.
-It's not clear how much this helps; youd' have to measure.
-Disabbling it is very dangerous: in case of a power loss, or a spontaneous reboot, before all data has been written to disk, this can result in database corruption.
+It's not clear how much this helps; you'd have to measure.
+Disabling it is very dangerous: in case of a power loss, or a spontaneous reboot, before all data has been written to disk, this can result in database corruption.
 Yes, this happens.
 THE BELOW IS NOT RECOMMENDED!